eugenebolshakov/taknado/CV.md

 * Telemetry/StatsD/AWS CloudWatch/Grafana for metrics and monitoring
 * Custom setup utilising Vegeta for performance testing

-### July 2019 - June 2021: Senior Software Engineer at Good Club (now Dizzie).
+### July 2019 - June 2021: Senior Software Engineer at Good Club (later Dizzie).
 London, UK

 [Good Club / Dizzie](https://getdizzie.com) was an online supermarket aiming to make sustainable groceries accessible to more people.
 We entered a new phase of